 - Getting more business opportunities in both the online and offline environment

-- Enhancing the customer experience where they know where to visit in case of a grievance.
+- Enhancing the customer experience so that they know where to visit in case of a grievance.

-- Letting customers instantly try out and clear the doubts about the products.
+- Letting customers instantly try out and clear their doubts about the products.